 Generalization-Specialization relationship

-E. g. "an oak is a type of tree", "an automobile is a type of vehicle"
+A is a type of BE. g. "an oak is a type of tree", "an automobile is a type of vehicle"

 Generalization can only be shown on class diagrams and on Use case diagrams.